-- Package names are written fully in lower case (no underscore). - Package names are singular (e.g. ej.animal instead of ej.animals). - Class names are written in upper camel case. - Method and instance field names are written in lower camel case. - Static field names are written in lower camel case. - Constant names are written in fully upper case with underscore as word separator. - Enum constant names are written in fully upper case with underscores as word separators. - Local (and parameter) names are written in lower camel case. - When a name contains an acronym, capitalize only the first letter of the acronym (e.g. for a local with the HTTP acronym, use myHttpContext instead of myHTTPContext).
+- Package names are written fully in lower case (no underscore). - Package names are singular (e.g. ej.animal instead of ej.animals). - Class names are written in upper camel case. - Interfaces are named in the same way as classes (see below). - Method and instance field names are written in lower camel case. - Static field names are written in lower camel case. - Constant names are written in fully upper case with underscore as word separator. - Enum constant names are written in fully upper case with underscores as word separators. - Local (and parameter) names are written in lower camel case. - When a name contains an acronym, capitalize only the first letter of the acronym (e.g. for a local with the HTTP acronym, use myHttpContext instead of myHTTPContext).